How to Solve Common Household Electrical Problems

 5. Electrical Outlet Doesn’t Work

-Once you’ve located your circuit breaker, you’re going to determine if the electrical problem was caused by the breaker being tripped.
+Once you’ve located your circuit breaker, you’ll need to determine if the electrical problem was caused by the breaker being tripped.
 One way to do this is to see if any of the switches are in the “off” position.
-Another way is to switch them all off, and then switch them on one by one to figure out what controls what.
-Of course, this is a great thing to know even if there is no emergency.
+Another way is to switch them all off and then switch them on one by one to figure out what controls what.
+Of course, this is great to know, even if there is no emergency.

 One way to do this is to use the buddy system.
-One of you can flip the breaker switches while the other one watches or tests to see which breaker seems to be controlling which outlets and switches.
+One of you can flip the breaker switches while the other watches or tests to see which breaker controls which outlets and switches.
 This will save you from having to run back and forth.

-Did your electrical outlets stop working suddenly?
+Did your electrical outlets suddenly stop working?
 This could have been to protect you.
 Some outlets are built with a failsafe feature.
-This means that if they sense a problem that could be harmful to either you or to itself, the outlet shuts itself off automatically.
+This means that if they sense a problem that could be harmful to either you or to themselves, the outlet shuts itself off automatically.

 These outlets are called ground-fault circuit interrupter (GFCI).
-They’re usually located in places like your kitchen, bathroom, laundry room, garage or outdoors.
-They might shut themselves off if they experience a harmful surge of electricity, or if they encountered moisture.
+They’re usually located in your kitchen, bathroom, laundry room, garage, or outdoors.
+They might shut themselves off if they experience a harmful surge of electricity or encounter moisture.

 You can determine if you have a GFCI outlet by looking to see if it has two little buttons in the middle of the outlet.
-One should say “test” and another should say “reset.”
-If the “reset” button has been pushed out, simply press it back in to reset the outlet.
+One should say “test,” and another say “reset.”
+If the “reset” button has been pushed out, press it back in to reset the outlet.
 They can also be reset on your main circuit breaker.

 6. Breaker Keeps Tripping

 Is your breaker constantly tripping and you can’t figure out why?
 There could be a couple of different reasons.
-Here are a few of the ways you can find out what is tripping your circuit breaker.
+Here are a few ways to find out what is tripping your circuit breaker.

 First, it’s important to realize that your circuit breaker is a safety device.
 Its job is to prevent fires and keep you and your house safe.
 When your circuit breaker gets tripped, that’s usually a clue that something isn’t working right.
 Of course, the breaker could be faulty, but it’s best to assume there’s a real problem and to check for it.

 • GFCI Outlets: One cause for a tripped circuit breaker might be those GFCI outlets again.
-If you reset your circuit breaker and the circuit breaker keeps tripping immediately afterward, it could be trying to warn you that there is something bigger going on under the surface.
+If you reset your circuit breaker and it keeps tripping immediately afterward, it could be trying to warn you that something bigger is going on under the surface.
 They are shutting themselves off to protect you from whatever the problem is.
 Contact your electrician immediately.

-• Circuit is Overloaded: Another issue might be that the circuit breaker is just overloaded.
+• Circuit is Overloaded: Another issue might be overloading the circuit breaker.
 If you’re running multiple high-wattage appliances on the same circuit, it could be overloading and tripping.
-To fix this, you can either switch certain items to a different outlet or a different room.
+To fix this, you can switch certain items to a different outlet or room.
 Another solution is to ask your electrical professional to set up a separate circuit for the appliances causing the problem.
 It also helps to turn off appliances when you’re not using them.

 • Short Circuit: Another problem could be something called a short circuit.
-This means that the electrical current is traveling down a different path than it’s supposed to.
-For example, in most regular appliances, the electrical current flows in through one wire, and out through another.
-But if one wire is broken, the path is interrupted and the electricity travels down a different path.
+This means the electrical current travels down a different path than it should.
+For example, in most regular appliances, the electrical current flows through one wire and out through another.
+But if one wire is broken, the path is interrupted, and the electricity travels down a different path.
 This could cause the wires to get hot and possibly start a fire.
 This is another problem to contact your electrician about.

-• Power Surge: Your breaker also could be tripping because of a power surge.
+• Power Surge: Your breaker could also be tripping because of a power surge.
 Even though you might think of power surges as something that happens because of a lightning strike, they’re a lot more common than that.
-It might be caused by the power company making changes to their grid or even just by powering off a large appliance.
+It might be caused by the power company changing their grid or just by powering off a large appliance.

 breaker keeps tripping